CARV-ICS-FORTH/tebis/README.md

 - tebis_server contains all the server related code
 - tebis_rdma_client contains the client side code of Tebis
 - File  tebis_rdma_client/tebis_rdma_client.h  contains the public API of the client API
-- tcp_server contains the code for a standalone tcp_server over Parallax
+- tcp_server contains the code for a standalone tcp_server over Parallax, it is a separate cmake project.
+Detailed information are in the tcp_server folder README.md
 - tcp_client contains the code for the TCP client

 # Building Tebis